 Amaro spritz seems to be a controversial drink these days.
 The New York Times wrote a story saying that the Aperol spritz is a bad drink, which I disagree with.
 Using Aperol, Campari or any of your favorite Amari (Cynar?
 Great!
 Lo-Fi Gentian Amaro? delicious!), you can make an amaro spritz with just amaro, bubbles — cava, prosecco, or champagne — and soda water.
 Top with a slice of orange, and you have a great drink on your hands.

-why a spritz is a good drink, contrary to what the NYTimes has to say
+why a spritz is a good drink

+I love spritzes!
 I particularly love using an amaro that I would enjoy neat or mixed with vermouth – I recently tried out the Lo-Fi Gentian Amaro and thought it was just lovely, both on its own and in cocktails.
 It has a juice, floral flavor and feels very sophisticated.
 I’m also a sucker for good branding, and I love their design.

 So enjoy a spritz, just use good ingredients!